Oslo's main station: Location map

 Oslo Sentral station interior

-Immediately inside the entrance to the modern station, you go up escalators or steps to the station hall which leads towards the platforms.
+Immediately inside the main entrance, you go up escalators or steps to the station hall which leads towards the platforms.

 Oslo Sentral station interior

-The long station hall in the modern station, leading towards the concourse & platforms.
+You head along the station hall towards the concourse & platforms.
 You can see the departure board in the background.

 Which platform for your train?

-The station has 19 platforms, numbered 1-19 from left to right.
+The station has 19 platforms, numbered 1-19 from left to right as you look towards them.

-Platforms 1-12 are lined up next to the modern concourse, you descend a travelator or slope to reach them.
-Platforms 13-19 are to the right of these.
+Platforms 1-12 are lined up next to the concourse, you descend a travelator or slope to reach them.
+Platforms 13-19 are over to the right.

-Platforms 1-13 are 'through' platforms so trains can leave eastwards towards Trondheim, Gothenburg or Stockholm, or westwards through a tunnel under the city towards Bergen, Kristiansand & Stavanger.
+Platforms 1-13 are 'through' platforms so trains can leave westwards through a tunnel under the city towards Bergen, Kristiansand & Stavanger, or eastwards towards Trondheim, Gothenburg or Stockholm.
 Platforms 14-19 are dead-end terminus platforms facing east, trains can only leave these eastwards.

 Ticket office